ryudrigo/my-gen-clip/README.md

 https://github.com/CompVis/taming-transformers#training-on-custom-data

+For use with pretrained models, change the ckpt properties in the configuration files

+## Usage

+To generate images from text, check the script sample_clip.py as a starting point

-## Results
+## Weights

-I don't have the resources to train for long at the moment, but loss decreases as expected
+I don't have the resources to train for long at the moment, so unfortunately no weights are provided